pbo-linaro/qemu-linux-stack/README.md

 ./run.sh /path/to/qemu-system-aarch64
 # exit QEMU with ctrl-a + x

-# debug kernel and firmwares using:
+# debug kernel, firmwares and bootloader using:
 ./debug.sh /path/to/qemu-system-aarch64
 # additional gdb commands were added, like arm-exception-level.
 See gdb.py.